gangdong/gangdong.github.io/_posts/2021-03-08-Web-gitalk-fixing.markdown

 Commit the change.

-I reopen the page and the error is gone, by checking the Gitalk issue label, it has been converted to MD5 code.
+I reopen the page and the error is gone, by checking the Gitalk issue's label, it has been converted to MD5 code.

 ![example]({{site.baseurl}}/assets/image/web-gitalk-fix-02.PNG "example"){: .center-image }